lijunwei19/summarize-document-ML/Train/Readme.md

-# Introduction
+### Introduction
-   This folder contain all the elements for tainning model. we did not have enough computer and time to run our training model completely(3% processing). if you want to have more accuaracy model you can continue trainning it.
+   This folder contain all the elements for tainning model.
+No enough computing resource and time to run training model completely(only 3%).

+## Guide
+   Continue trainning it,more accuracy
+   Use the trained model for practice.

+## model detail
-# Learning Type
+### Learning Type
-    1.  deep learning
-    2.  abstractiv text summarizers
+    1.  abstractiv text summarizers
-    3. RNN

-# Pre-requisites lib
-    python 3.5
-    tensorflow 1.1.0
-    Numpy
-    pandas
-    Nltk

-# Algorithm
+### Algorithm
     1.  prepare dataset
     2.  data pre-processing
         a. cleaning